-The Accounts and Audit Regulations 2015 require the Council to produce a Statement of Accounts for each financial year giving certain specified information.
+The Accounts and Audit Regulations 2015 require the Council to produce Financial Statements for each financial year giving certain specified information.
 This Narrative Report accompanies the accounts and provides a brief explanation of the financial aspects of Bracknell Forest Council's activities and draws attention to the main characteristics of the Council's financial position.
 To assist readers, a glossary of accounting terms is included on pages 104 to 109.